DigitalCareSystem/Digital-Care-System/Digital Care  2023 GDSC   solution challenge/Hardware/Dashboard code/readme.md

 # Dashboard device:
-It is a device used to measure the vital signs of the human body and sends the vital signs to a mobile application that is placed in the wrist and the sensor is connected to the sensitive finger for measuring heart rate and oxygen saturation and the other sensor is placed at the bottom of the device so that it is connected to the wrist and it is necessary To be at a distance in the sensor and the human body a very short distance
+It is a device placed next to the secretariat that receives alerts from the vital signs transmitter in case the nurse does not respond to the alarm and displays the name of the patient supervising nurse, room number and bed number on the screen.

 ![image](https://drive.google.com/uc?export=view&id=1cBKX9p7hML5MsPuUlK7_cI6HAmZe9TOi)